 Once you know that an Au Pair applicant can keep your kids safe, you’ll want to know what type of childcare they can provide.

-Each family’s idea of quality care is bound to vary some.
+Each family’s idea of quality care is bound to vary.
 But most parents can agree that having a childcare provider who’s engaged with the kids is important.
-Other common considerations include:
+When preparing questions for Au Pair candidates, consider these key areas:

 These are some of the most important things to ask about during your first Au Pair interview.